feddelegrand7/BARIS/README.md

-With **BARIS** you can exploit the [French official data portal](www.data.gouv.fr) API directly from R. The package offers several capabalities, from listing the available datasets to extracting the needed resources.
-Nevertheless, there are many functionalities offered by the API (e.g. uploading a dataset, removing a resource among others) that are not covered in the **BARIS** package which really focus on the data analysis aspect of the API.
+With **BARIS** you can exploit the [French official data portal](www.data.gouv.fr) API directly from R. The package offers several capabilities, from listing the available datasets to extracting the needed resources.
+Nevertheless, there are many functionalities offered by the API (e.g. uploading a dataset, removing a resource … among others) that are not covered in the **BARIS** package which instead really focus on the data analysis aspect of the API.
 The good news about that is that the user doesn’t need an API key or any credential to run the available functions provided by **BARIS**.
 Finally, a distinction has to be made.
-The data.gouv API provides several datasets **which contain** one or many dataframes.
-The unique identifier (ID) of dataset has this form :
-**53699934a3a729239d2051a1** while the ID of an individual dataframe or resource has this form: **59ea7bba-f38a-4d75-b85f-2d1955050e53**.
+The data.gouv API provides several **datasets which contain one or many dataframes.** The unique identifier (ID) of dataset has this form : **53699934a3a729239d2051a1** while the ID of an individual dataframe or resource has this form:
+**59ea7bba-f38a-4d75-b85f-2d1955050e53**.

 ## Installation